programming-hero-web-course-4/b10a8-gadget-heaven-abubakar308/README.md

 * Sorting and filtering options
 * A cart system for seamless

+## List of React Fundamental Concepts Used in the Project
+## Functional Components:

+* All components in the project are built as functional components to promote reusability and simplicity.
+* React Hooks:
+* useState:
+* useEffect
+* React Router:
+* Event Handling
+* Components
+* Using the .map()

+## LocalStorage:

+* Purpose: Used to persist the cart data even after the page is refreshed or when the user navigates away from the site.

 ## Key Features
 * Dynamic Sorting & Filtering: Sort products by price and filter them by category.